Locations:

 Advertisement

-If you remember a bit from chemistry class, bases neutralize acids.
-So, your provider may recommend a base, like sodium bicarbonate or sodium citrate, to treat the acids and protect your bones.
+As you may have learned in chemistry class, bases neutralize acids.
+So, your provider may recommend a base, like sodium bicarbonate or sodium citrate, to reduce the acid buildup and protect your bones.

 Manage anemia

-“The kidneys make a hormone called erythropoietin, which tells your bones to make red blood cells,” Dr. Taliercio explains.
-“When you have kidney disease, you may not make enough erythropoietin, or you may have decreased sensitivity to the hormone that’s there, which leads to anemia.”
+“Your kidneys make a hormone called erythropoietin, which tells your bones to make red blood cells,” Dr. Cavanaugh explains.
+“When you have kidney disease, you may not make enough erythropoietin, or you may be less sensitive to it, which leads to anemia.”

 Classic symptoms of anemia include: